How to Create Training Videos for Employees (2022)

 Scripts and storyboards go hand in hand.
 They help you better evaluate the audio and visuals of a video and decide what’s best for the overall objective of your training video.

-6. Prepare your equipment
+6. Prepare your video equipment

 When you’re ready to get started on creating a training video, there’s video equipment that you need to acquire to be sure your video looks and sounds good.
 The equipment requirements depended on the video type.
 You may need fancy equipment like an HD video camera, lighting kit, tripod, or just a license to video animation software.